 Keith Taylor’s new collection of poetry, MARGINALIA FOR A NATURAL HISTORY, will be released early this November.
-It is a book that is keenly aware, at every subtle turn, of the mysterious non-human consciousnesses that inhabit “our” human world.
-Such sensitivity is not new to Taylor’s work, but it is magnified by this volume’s economy and ingenuity of form: each poem is a compact and resonant eight lines, with nine syllables per line.
-These formal “constraints” distill each poem to its perceptual center by telescoping in on some elusive glint of the natural world that must necessarily remain remote.
-When I reached the end of this collection I felt grateful for the wisdom and respect—both for his readers and his subjects—so evident throughout.
+It is a book that is keenly aware of the non-human consciousnesses inhabiting the human world.
+Such sensitivity is not new to Taylor’s work, but it is magnified by this volume’s economy: each poem is a compact and resonant eight lines, and each line contains nine syllables.
+These formal “constraints” distill each poem to its perceptual center by telescoping in on some elusive glint of the natural world that typically remains remote.
+When I reached the end of this collection I felt grateful for Taylor’s wisdom, and the respect he shows for both his readers and his subjects.

-First, for his readers: Although there are many epiphanic moments in MARGINALIA, none have the manipulated and manipulating “Gotcha!” trappings of poems that exist merely to move us, however artificially.
+First, for his readers: Although there are many epiphanic moments in MARGINALIA, none have the manipulated and manipulating “Gotcha!” trappings of poems that exist merely to move us.
 The revelations here are organic precisely because they arise within the speaker as he moves through forests of body and mind.
 They are not hasty or self-absorbed extrapolations of experience, but instead recount travels through an experience:

 Running Down from the Hills